Aaron Cook (baseball): 2008: All-Star

-To begin the 2008 season, Cook won six consecutive starts from April 13, 2008, to May 9, 2008.
-On July 6, 2008, Cook was named an All-Star to the 2008 Major League Baseball All-Star Game.
-The All-Star selection was the first of his career.
-He pitched three scoreless innings in the All-Star Game, and at one point pitched out of a no-out, bases loaded jam after two errors and an intentional walk, avoiding the loss.
-Various broadcasters have stated that, had the National League won the game, he would have been named MVP of the All-Star Game that year.
+Cook began 2008 winning six consecutive starts from April 13 to May 9.
+On July 6, Cook was selected for the MLB All-Star Game, his only career All-Star appearance.
+He pitched three scoreless innings in the All-Star Game, including escaping a no-out, bases loaded jam after two errors and an intentional walk, avoiding the loss.
+Cook was considered a potential All-Star Game MVP, had the NL won the game.

-In a 2008 game against the San Diego Padres, Cook threw a complete-game shutout while hurling just 79 pitches.
+On July 1, Cook threw a complete-game shutout against the San Diego Padres, hurling just 79 pitches.

-Cook finished the 2008 season with a career high 16 wins and 96 strikeouts.
-He gave up 20 hits on 0-2 counts, more than any other pitcher in baseball.
+Cook finished the season with a career-high 16 wins and 96 strikeouts.
+He gave up 20 hits on 0–2 counts, more than any other pitcher in baseball.
+He also led the NL in hits allowed, with 236.

 2009 season

-Cook was close to following his 2008 campaign with another good season for the Rockies, compiling a record of 10-6 through the month of August until an injury caused him to miss the month of September.
-Cook would later appear in October, pitching eight innings in a win over the Milwaukee Brewers.
+Cook began his follow-up to his All-Star season strong, with a 10–6 record through late August, when a shoulder injury caused him a month.
+He returned for two starts, including pitching eight innings in a win over Milwaukee on October 1 to clinch Colorado's return to the postseason.
+At the plate, Cook walked three times in that game, twice with the bases loaded.

-Cook pitched in the first round of the playoffs against the Phillies, pitching five innings and allowing three runs in a 5–4 victory.
-The Rockies ultimately lost the series.
+Cook started Game 2 of the NL Division Series against the Phillies, pitching five innings and allowing three runs in a 5–4 victory.
+The Rockies lost the next two games and the series.

-2010 season
+2010–2011: more injuries

-Cook's 2010 season was a season filled with inconsistency and injuries, as he twice wound up on the DL.
-The first of these appearances occurred in August, when Cook landed on the 15‑day disabled list with a sprained toe.
+Cook's 2010 season was filled with inconsistency and injuries, as he twice wound up on the DL.
+First, in August, Cook landed on the 15‑day disabled list with a sprained toe.

-Cook came back in September; after pitching in just his second start off the disabled list, Cook suffered a non displaced fracture in his leg, ending his 2010 season.

-Cook ended his season on a disappointing note, finishing 6–8 with an ERA of 5.08 in 23 starts.
+Cook came back in September; after pitching in just his second start off the disabled list, Cook suffered a non-displaced fracture in his leg, ending his season.
+He finished with a 6–8 record and 5.08 ERA in 23 starts.

-2011 season

-Cook's season was cut short for the third straight time, as he finished with a 3–10 record and a 6.03 ERA in 18 games (17 starts) and was let go after the season, the team declining his $11 million option.
+Cook's 2011 season started late, as he broke his ring finger on his throwing hand in spring training while also nursing a sore elbow.
+He debuted in June and put up some of the worst results of his career as injuries cut short his season for the third straight time.
+He finished with a 3–10 record and a 6.03 ERA in 18 games (17 starts).
+After the season, the Rockies declined Cook's $11 million option.

+Cook ended his 10-year tenure with the Rockies leading the franchise in wins, losses, and starts.
+He is still the team's leader in innings pitched and earned runs allowed and is in the top 10 in other categories, as of 2025.